zakcali/gpt-oss-gradio-chat/README.md

 *   `gpt-oss-gradio-Groq.py`: This script uses the Groq API and should run on any machine with an internet connection.

 *   `gpt-oss-gradio-openai.py`: This script is designed to run a local model and requires substantial hardware.
+No API key is required for this script.
 For example, it has been tested on a Linux machine with 4x RTX 3090 GPUs (96 GB total VRAM) using the following `vllm` command to serve the model:

     ```bash
     vllm serve openai/gpt-oss-120b --tensor-parallel-size 4 --async-scheduling